Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 What not to pack for Kilimanjaro

 Pillow.
-Stuff your sleeping bag cover with clothes and use this as a pillow.
+Stuff your sleeping bag cover or packing cubes with clothes, and use this as a pillow.

 Books.
-Unless you’re an avid reader, rather save the space and leave your books at home.
+Unless you’re an avid reader, you should save space and leave your books at home.

 Tripod.
-A tripod will just add to the weight of your bag and so many people will be more than happy to take photos for you!
+A tripod will just add to the weight of your bag, and many people will be more than happy to take photos for you!

 Solar changer.
 With so much cloud cover in the mountains and the time it takes to fully charge the batteries, you’ll barely use them.

-Final thoughts on my packing list for Kilimanjaro
+Final thoughts on my women’s packing list for Kilimanjaro

 Planning your next adventure?
 Check out my other posts!